1929 poster for the film by the Stenberg brothers

 MOSCOW, KYIV, AND ODESA

 Much has changed in Moscow since the film was made, but many of the locations in Kyiv and Odesa are still recognisable.
-The scenes in Moscow are particularly poignant, showing a largely unspoilt and beautiful city centre just before the widespread destruction of the 1930s from Stalin’s megalomaniac ‘Master Plan for the Reconstruction of Moscow’.
+The scenes in Moscow are particularly poignant, showing a largely unspoilt and beautiful city centre just before the widespread destruction of the 1930s from Stalin’s megalomaniac ‘General Plan for the Reconstruction of Moscow’.

 DONBAS & KAMIANSKE: Steelworks and coal mines.